 The Gallery’s new Programs Advisory Committee offers Yale students the chance to inform the content and focus of Gallery programs—from lectures and talks to performances and film screenings.
 Working closely with the Programs Department, the committee considers the Gallery’s University and local communities and how those audiences engage with the collection.
 Selected students meet as a group on a weekly basis and regularly attend Gallery, University, and community programs.
 Considering accessibility and relevance, the committee helps develop and implement, as well as document and communicate, Gallery programs.

-Programs this summer feature gallery talks, lectures, artist talks, film screenings, and much more.
+Programs this fall feature gallery talks, lectures, artist talks, film screenings, and much more.
 The Gallery has planned a robust array of events in conjunction with its current exhibitions.

 Lectures and Talks